-The area on the Wilton Road side of the Kaiwharawhara Stream, including Wilton's Bush was added to Otari Scenic Reserve in 1925 (ex Chapman Estate).
-From the 1960s to 1990s, Wellington City Council continued to acquire adjacent areas to the north (ex Chartwell Subdivision) and northeast (ex Curtis Estate).
-In the 2007 Management Plan, the reserve land between the Troup Picnic Area and Ian Galloway Park was added to Otari Wilton's Bush and in May 2011 the Council approved the classification of this area as Scenic Reserve A under the Reserves Act 1977.
+The area on the Wilton Road side of the Kaiwharawhara Stream, including Wilton's Bush, was added to Otari Scenic Reserve in 1925 (ex-Chapman Estate).
+From the 1960s to 1990s, the Council continued to acquire adjacent areas to the north (ex-Chartwell Subdivision) and northeast (ex-Curtis Estate).
+In the 2007 Management Plan, the reserve land between the Troup Picnic Area and Ian Galloway Park was added to